 Around 2007 (less than ten years later), reports started appearing in medical journals linking long-term use of SSRIs with osteoporosis and bone fractures.
 While the cause or mechanism for this troubling association is still unclear, it certainly raises a red flag concerning the potential risks for long-term treatment with SSRIs.
 Perhaps it is time for progesterone to claim its position as the treatment of choice for PMS/PMDD symptoms.

 We have come a long way since the early 1990s when we recommended high doses of progesterone for treating PMS.
 We now know more about the relationships among progesterone and other hormones, particularly estrogens and thyroid.
 We also know that lifestyle choices, as well as interventions with food and nutrient support, can greatly influence PMS symptoms and treatment.
 We have better tools for assessing both physical and mental health conditions.

 Here at Women’s International Pharmacy, we believe that each individual should be assessed by their practitioner for their unique needs.
 When applicable, customized bioidentical hormone therapies can be a choice and progesterone is still an important option for PMS relief.

 P.S. – Another new progestin was just recently approved by the FDA but, as with other progestins, it is still not identical to the body’s own version of progesterone.
 We’ll keep you posted as we learn more …

-- Once a Month: Understanding and Treating PMS, Sixth Edition, by Katharina Dalton, MD; Hunter House, Inc.; Alameda, CA; 1999.
+- Dalton K. Once a Month: Understanding and Treating PMS.
+6th edition.
+Hunter House, Inc.; Alameda, CA; 1999.